 I opened a bank account in Belgium with the Orange Card as I have a National Number.
 Opening a bank account is free.
 The employers in Belgium pay the salaries using bank transfers.
 I did it while having some free time.
 I could buy credits of my Belgium prepaid SIM card with the bank card without popping into the shop.
 What to expect when opening a new bank account in Belgium with the Orange Card?

 07.10.2016 Inburgering – Social Integration Course

-I had my first profile assessment in Antwerp at the Huis van Het Netherlands, also in Atlas House.
-The staff will explain everything about the Civic Integration programme in Belgium on a one-to-one interview.
-If one resides in a big city like Antwerp, the Social Integration Course might have many participants.
-The staff assesses our education level and placed us with the right group of people for the class.
+I had my first profile assessment in Antwerp at Atlas House.
+The staff explained everything about the Civic Integration programme in Belgium during a one-to-one interview.
+If one resides in a big city like Antwerp, the Social Integration Course will have many participants.
+The staff assesses our education level and places us with the right group of people for the class.
 Expect a waiting list for enrolment in Antwerp.
 What to expect from the Inburgering Course?

 13.10.2016 Second Job Interview with Employing Company